smucclaw/eu-ai-act/act.md

 (58) Given the nature of AI systems and the risks to safety and fundamental rights possibly associated with their use, including as regard the need to ensure proper monitoring of the performance of an AI system in a real-life setting, it is appropriate to set specific responsibilities for users.
 Users should in particular use high-risk AI systems in accordance with the instructions of use and certain other obligations should be provided for with regard to monitoring of the functioning of the AI systems and with regard to record-keeping, as appropriate.
 These obligations should not apply where the use is made in the course of a personal non-professional activity.

 (58a) The obligations placed on various operators involved in the AI value chain under this Regulation should apply without prejudice to all other applicable Union and Member States laws aiming to protect fundamental rights and to regulate certain activities, products and services regardless of whether AI systems are used or not.
 In particular, it is appropriate to clarify that this Regulation does not affect the obligations of providers and users of AI systems in their role as data controllers or processors stemming from Union law on the protection of personal data in so far as the design, the development or the use of AI systems involves the processing of personal data.
-It is also appropriate to clarify that data subjects continue to enjoy all the rights and guarantees awarded to them by such Union law, including the rights related to solely

-automated individual decision-making, including profiling.
+It is also appropriate to clarify that data subjects continue to enjoy all the rights and guarantees awarded to them by such Union law, including the rights related to solely automated individual decision- making, including profiling.
 Harmonised rules for the placing on the market, the putting into service and the use of AI systems established under this Regulation should facilitate the effective implementation and enable the exercise of the data subjects' rights and other remedies guaranteed under Union law on the protection of personal data and of other fundamental rights.

-(59)  [.]{.ul}

-(60)
+(59) It is appropriate to envisage that the user of the AI system should be the natural or legal person, public authority, agency or other body under whose authority the AI system is operated except .

+(60) In the light of the complexity of the artificial intelligence value chain, relevant third parties, notably the ones involved in the sale and the supply of software, software tools and components, pre-trained models and data, or providers of network services, should cooperate, as appropriate, with providers and users to enable their compliance with the obligations under

 (61) Standardisation should play a key role to provide technical solutions to providers to ensure compliance with this Regulation.
 Compliance with harmonised standards as defined in Regulation (EU) No 1025/2012 of the European Parliament and of the Council should be a means for providers to demonstrate conformity with the requirements of this Regulation.
 However, the Commission could adopt common technical specifications in areas where no harmonised standards exist or where they are insufficient.
 An appropriate involvement of small and medium enterprises in the elaboration of standards supporting the implementation of this Regulation is essential to promote innovation and competitiveness in the field of artificial intelligence within the Union.
 Such involvement should be appropriately ensured in accordance with Article 5 and 6 of Regulation 1025/2012.